rwth-i6/returnn_common/README.md

 then it will perform the actual computation
 (create a RETURNN layer, or the corresponding RETURNN layer dict).

+See [the wiki](https://github.com/rwth-i6/returnn_common/wiki) for a starting point for documentation.

 ## Usage examples